May 22, 2023

-Enjoy a performance of youth groups from Toronto Council Fire Native Cultural Centre featuring music and dancing.
+Enjoy a live performance of youth groups from different nations across Turtle Island with the Toronto Council Fire Native Cultural Centre featuring Pow Wow-style drumming.

 All Nations juniors + First Fire Dance